-90. Members must report certain information to the Electoral Commission if the cost of an overseas trip exceeds £1500 (either on their own or aggregated with other visits paid for by the same source) and was in connection with the Member's political activities either as a Member or as a member of a political party.

-- 91. Members should be aware, however, that: - PPERA 2000 permissibility requirements do not apply to overseas visits; and - PPERA 2000 provides no exemption from reporting where the cost of the overseas visit was wholly borne by the Member's partner or dependent child.
+- 90. Members must report certain information to the Electoral Commission if the cost of an overseas trip exceeds £2,230 (either on their own or aggregated with other visits paid for by the same source) and was in connection with the Member's political activities either as a Member or as a member of a political party. - 91.
+Members should be aware, however, that: - PPERA 2000 permissibility requirements do not apply to overseas visits; - PPERA 2000 provides no exemption from reporting where the cost of the overseas visit was wholly borne by the Member's partner or dependent child; and - PPERA 2000 states that the value of any donation received must not exceed the 'reasonable costs' of the overseas visit.

-The Electoral Commission

-Companies House, Crown Way Cardiff CF14 3UZ
+The Electoral Commission Companies House, Crown Way Cardiff CF14 3UZ